BatadaLab/scID/README.md

 ```

 ## Usage
+Given two datasets of single-cell RNA-seq gene expression for which cell grouping for one the datasets (reference) is known, scID seeks to find transcriptionally equivalent groups of cells for the second dataset (target).
 ```
-scid_match_cells(target_gem=T, reference_gem=R, reference_clusters=L, ...)
+scid_match_cells(target_gem, reference_gem, reference_clusters, ...)
 ```

 ### Input
-scID requires the following inputs:
-1. A data frame of TPM-normalised gene (rows) expression in cells (columns) of the target data (R)
+1. ```target_gem``` An nxm data frame of n genes (rows) in m cells (columns) of the dataset with unknown grouping, where each entry is library-depth or column normalized gene expression.
-2. A data frame of TPM-normalised gene (rows) expression in cells (columns) of the reference data (T) and a list of cluster IDs for the reference cells or alternatively (L),
+2. ```reference_gem``` An NxM data frame of N genes (rows) in M cells (columns) of the dataset with known grouping, where each entry is library-depth or column normalized gene expression.
-3. A data frame of signature genes per reference cluster.
-This has to have columns named "gene" and "cluster" for the gene symbols and cluster IDs for which each gene is a marker.
+3. ```reference_clusters``` A list of cluster labels for the reference cells.

 ### Output
-1. A list of labels for the target cells
+1. ```labels``` A list of cluster labels for the target cells
-2. A data frame of signature genes per reference cluster.
+2. ```markers``` A data frame of signature genes extracted from the reference clusters.

 ## Tutorial
 This tutorial is an example pipeline for mapping across two 10X datasets of E18 mouse brain cells and nuclei from cortex, hippocampus and subverticular zone.
 The raw counts for the reference and the target data can be found [here](https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/neuron_9k) and [here](https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/nuclei_900) respectively.
 However, here we provide the TPM normalized values to speed-up preprocessing.